isurunix/isurunix/README.md

 # Hey there! 👋 I'm Isuru

-Welcome to my corner of the coding universe!
-I'm a **Lead Developer & Associate Technical Specialist** at **Wiley**, passionate about building scalable systems that actually work in the real world.
+I'm a full-stack engineer, passionate about building scalable systems that work in the real world.

-## 🚀 What I Do
+## What I Do

-I lead agile teams in crafting enterprise-grade distributed systems.
-Think of me as the guy who turns complex requirements into elegant, scalable solutions that your future self will thank you for.
+I learn, I think, and I code

 **Currently obsessed with:**
+- Learning new things every day
-- Building microservices that don't hate each other 🤝
+- Building microservices that don't hate each other
-- Making DevOps pipelines so smooth they practically run themselves ⚙️
-- Architecting cloud solutions that scale like magic ☁️
+- Designing software solutions that are scalable and maintainable
+- Experimenting with AI-aided coding tools

-## 🛠️ My Tech Arsenal
+## My Tech Stack

 ```java
 public class IsursBrain {